 Why Map and Magnets?

-Here are some of my stories from my travels: itineraries, offbeat experiences, vegetarian food, history, culture, and lots more!
-Follow along 🙂
+This blog captures stories from my travels: itineraries, offbeat experiences, vegetarian food, history, culture, and lots more!
+I hope you’ll follow along 🙂